13 Stylish Stores Like Urban Outfitters for Guys

 What They’re Great for:

-• On-trend, well made and stylish staples that are also practical
+• Eco-friendly stylish staples that are also practical

 What They’re Great for:

-It strives to construct its clothes of not only the finest materials, but in the most ethical factories in the world, too.
+Everlane markets itself as a “radically transparent” ethical clothing brand, so its clothes are not only made of the finest materials (like their famous organic cotton t-shirts), but in the most ethical factories in the world, too.

 What They’re Great for: